GuilBlack/Erosion/README.md

 ## Features

-- Create initial terrain with Perlin noise on a compute shader.
+- Create initial terrain with Fractal Browian Motion on a compute shader.
 - Simulate hydraulic erosion on a compute shader separated in multiple kernels following the paper by Jako and Szirmay-Kalos.
 - Runs in the editor as a tool to create terrain.